reactchartjs/react-chartjs-2/website/docs/migration-to-v4.md

 # Migration to v4

-react-chartjs-2 introduces a number of breaking changes.
+With v4, this library introduces a number of breaking changes.
 In order to improve performance, offer new features, and improve maintainability, it was necessary to break backwards compatibility, but we aimed to do so only when worth the benefit.

+v4 is fully compatible with Chart.js v3.

 ## New exports

-- All re-exports from `chart.js` were removed;
+- All re-exports from `chart.js` were removed
-- Default export was renamed to `Chart`.
+- Default export was renamed to `Chart`

 ```jsx title="v3"
 import Chart, {